2023 Short Course Programming Information

 *Cancellations and requests for refunds must be received in writing prior to 30-days before the event; refunds will be processed less a $50 administrative fee.
 No refunds will be made within 30-days of the event or for no-shows.*

-The Hilton Minneapolis offers a reduced room rate of $114/night for Short Course attendees until Tuesday, November 19th or until the room block sells out.....whichever comes first!
-Rooms can be booked by phone at (612) 376-1000.
+The Hilton Minneapolis hotel offers a special room rate of $119/night if you book before December 11, 2023 or until the room block sells out – whichever comes first!
+You can make your Hilton Minneapolis hotel reservation online (below) or by phone at (612) 376-1000 and reference CROP.

 1 PM - MCPR Plenary Session

 2 PM - Pesticide Applicator Recertification (Category H: Seed Treatment)